Fresh From The Heart

 Donating Your Harvest

+It’s easy!
+Bring your harvest to our warehouse so we can store it at the proper temperature and add to hampers right away!
 When donating your produce please do not wash it.
 The dirt helps to keep it fresh for longer.
 Please drop-off your unwashed produce in a container (bag, box, bin) that you ideally don’t need back.

-Sorry we don’t accept crab apples, rhubarb or any home grown fruit.
+Please note we don’t accept crab apples, rhubarb or any home grown fruit.
 Many people aren’t sure what to do with them and we find it very hard to give them away to clients and agencies.

 5000 11 Street SE (Donation Centre which is Loading Dock, Door 7)